 Geng Krua Si Krong Moo (395 THB)

 Other highly recommended dishes are the Moo Hong (295 THB) - a much milder and sweeter Southern Thai dish with spareribs - and the Yum Kai Dao (145 THB) - a crispy fried egg salad with red onion, chillies and mint leaves.
-The portions at ERR Urban Rustic Thai are a bit small, so I would recommend to order different dishes and share it with each other.
+The portions at ERR Urban Rustic Thai are a bit small, so I would recommend to order different dishes and share them with each other.
 Keep in mind that this restaurant is closed on Monday.
+More information, such as the location of this local restaurant, opening times and other users’ opinions can be found on the TopTravelFoods review page of Err Urban Rustic Thai.

 Yum Kai Dao (145 THB)